Screenshot, Feb. 2010.

 I used signed up for HubPages primarily as a way of letting people know about a tea rating and review website I designed, RateTea.
 At the time, I had had some success using other sites, especially EzineArticles, to drive traffic to my websites.

-After signing up for hubpages and using it briefly, I became fully convinced that it was a scam once I understood both its policies and practices, and the way they were presented.
-Upon this realization, I deleted my hubs and my account, and started searching for discussion of hubpages being a scam.
+After signing up for hubpages and using it briefly, I started to wonder whether or not the site was a scam, once I began to understand both its policies and practices, and the way they were presented.
+After some time, I deleted my hubs and my account, and started searching for discussion of hubpages being a scam.
 I found many articles written by the most successful hubpage users, hosted on Hubpages, talking about how HubPages is not a scam--this said something to me...if it weren't a scam, why would its users need to be so defensive about it?
 Disappointed with the material out there, I decided to write this page to offer a more balanced perspective.

 Why was I interested in Hubpages to begin with?